otonashixav/solid-flip/README.md

 It accepts three props, `move`, `enter` and `exit`, which take functions that handle the movement, entering, and exiting of props respectively.

 ## Changelog

+### 0.3.5

+- Add a new helper, `cssEnterExit` that takes enter/exit class strings and returns an object containing the `enter` and `exit` props.
+See the playground link for an example.

 ### 0.3.4